ikhichar/ikhichar/README.md

 - 👋 Hi, I’m Ishita!
 I'm an undergraduate student of computer science engineering at BITS Pilani, Goa Campus.
 - 👀 I’m interested in natural language processing applications.
 - 🌱 I’m currently learning machine learning and also some development in python.
+I'm pretty new to this.
+I hope to learn a lot!
 - 📫 You can reach me at ishitakhichar@gmail.com.

 <!---